atrac17/Integer_Video_Modes/README.md

 - Designed for 5:4 IPS/LCD/TFT displays with a native resolution of 1280x1024.
 Not to be utilized on CRT monitors with the same native resolution.

 ## <summary1><b>MiSTer.ini Information</b></summary1>

-- The default resolution for the MiSTer.ini should always be 720p.
-When generating a pre-configured MiSTer.ini this will be the default.

 - Unless stated below, the default MiSTer.ini settings for each core will be vscale_mode=1 and vsync_adjust=2.
 When generating a pre-configured MiSTer.ini they will have the option to configure vsync_adjust.